Spread them Apart: Towards Robust Watermarking of Generated Content: Experiments

 In Tables \ref{table:attribution_3wms}-\ref{table:detection_3wm}, we include rotation and translation transformations of the image.
 To rotate an image, we sample an angle of rotation $\theta_r$ uniformly from $[-10^{\circ},10^{\circ}]$; to translate an image, we sample the vector of translation $(\theta^x_t, \theta^y_t)$ uniformly from the set $[-10^{\circ}, 10^{\circ}] \times [-10^{\circ},10^{\circ}]$.
 We compare the results of an extended version of the proposed method with the baseline approach.
-STA(1) refers to the baseline approach described in Section \ref{sec:method}, STA(3) refers to an extended approach described in Section \ref{A:additional_exps}.
-Note that now, according to Section \ref{sec:updated_fpr}, to achieve FPR $= 10^{-6}$ we set $\tau_1=24$ and $\tau_2=76$.
-In the column ``Error'', we report the bit-wise accuracy of the watermarking procedure.
+STA(1) refers to the baseline approach described in the manuscript, STA(3) refers to an extended approach.
+We use $m=10000$ different private keys and fix FPR = $10^{-6}$.
+Note that to achieve FPR $= 10^{-6}$ for STA(3), we set $\tau_1=24$ and $\tau_2=76$.
+In the column ``Hit'', we report the bit-wise accuracy of the watermarking procedure.
 To focus on the evaluation of the robustness of the watermarks, we report results for the images in which the watermark is embedded successfully.
 Namely, after embedding the watermark, we choose the watermarked images with a generation error smaller than $0.05$.

-It is noteworthy that the simultaneous embedding of the watermark into the pixel domain and corresponding invariants in the frequency domain significantly improves the robustness against post-processing watermark removal attacks.
-The limitation of this approach is the increased complexity of the watermark embedding process which is the subject of future work.
+It is noteworthy that the simultaneous embedding of the watermark into the pixel domain and corresponding invariants in the frequency domain significantly improves the robustness against watermark removal attacks.